7 Best Writing Tracker Apps For Boosting Productivity

 Writing Tracker Apps Can Give You the Edge

 Writers who constantly compete for readership, whether on a local or global scale, should also take advantage of any available technology that can boost productivity.
 And believe me, these writing tracker apps can be helpful in your journey as a wordsmith.
+The good news is, there are some tracker apps you can download for free.
+Others come at a cost, which is reasonable, and sometimes almost negligible.

 What are these Writing Tracker Apps Good For?